solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

     ![View charts on data in Spark notebook](./media/ex01-spark-notebook-05.png "Review charted data")

+    > **Important**: Close the notebook by selecting the **X** in the top right of the tab and then select **Discard Changes**.
+Closing the notebook will ensure you free up the allocated resources on the Spark Pool.
+By not saving, you will ensure the next user in the shared environment gets the original copy of the notebook.

 11. In Azure Synapse Analytics Studio, navigate to the `Develop` hub, select the `Exercise 1 - Read with Spark` notebook

 12. As you did above, before running the notebook, select **Configure session**, which you will find at the bottom left-hand side of the notebook.